 [issue descrption] The the part about how EHC compressor becomes “confident” in the highlighted sentence is vague for a stage-3 specification.

------------------------------------------------------------

-The EHC compressor establishes a EHC context, and transmits a "Full Header (FH)” packet to the EHC decompressor to establish the EHC context in the EHC decompressor.
-After the EHC compressor is confident that the EHC context is established in the EHC decompressor, the EHC compressor transmits "Compressed Header (CH)” packet to the EHC decompressor, where the compressed header packet includes only the header fields not stored in the EHC context.
+The EHC compressor establishes a EHC context, and transmits a “Full Header (FH)” packet to the EHC decompressor to establish the EHC context in the EHC decompressor.
+After the EHC compressor is confident that the EHC context is established in the EHC decompressor, the EHC compressor transmits “Compressed Header (CH)” packet to the EHC decompressor, where the compressed header packet includes only the header fields not stored in the EHC context.
 When the EHC decompressor receives the compressed header packet, the EHC decompressor restores original header fields based on the stored EHC context.

------------------------------------------------------------

 [Suggestions] Change the current text as shown below using change-marks:

------------------------------------------------------------

-The EHC compressor establishes a EHC context, and transmits a "Full Header (FH)” packet to the EHC decompressor to establish the EHC context in the EHC decompressor.
-After the EHC compressor is confident that the EHC context is established in the EHC decompressor, the EHC compressor transmits "Compressed Header (CH)” packet to the EHC decompressor, where the compressed header packet includes only the header fields not stored in the EHC context.
+The EHC compressor establishes a EHC context, and transmits a “Full Header (FH)” packet to the EHC decompressor to establish the EHC context in the EHC decompressor.
+After the EHC compressor receives EHC feedback from the EHC decompressor, the EHC compressor transmits “Compressed Header (CH)” packet to the EHC decompressor, where the compressed header packet includes only the header fields not stored in the EHC context.
 When the EHC decompressor receives the compressed header packet, the EHC decompressor restores original header fields based on the stored EHC context.

------------------------------------------------------------